Story by Deb Seminary, contributing writer

 “I feel this is perfect timing (for Family Engagement Day) as parents have become more engaged in the education of their students during the pandemic,” said Mitzel.
 “Parents have a better understanding of what their children need to know.”

-“The pandemic has definitely brought family engagement to the forefront,” agreed Lucy Fredericks, DPI’s Indian/Multicultural Education director.
+“The pandemic has definitely brought family engagement to the forefront,” agreed Lucy Fredericks, NDDPI’s Indian/Multicultural Education director.
 “Parents are more engaged, having to help their children navigate distance learning.”

 Family Engagement Day provides an opportunity for schools and families to honor and highlight powerful contributions parents and caregivers provide at school and at home to support student success.
 Families getting involved in their children’s education has been shown to dramatically increase academic success and meet the needs of the whole child.